chrismahoney/classyfieds/Exercise1/EXERCISE_1.md

 ## Questions ##

  1. How can your implementation be optimized?

-  - Caching either results in Node (behind a load balancer/caching system such as ELB/CloudFront)
+  * Caching either results in Node (behind a load balancer/caching system such as ELB/CloudFront)
-	- Better understanding of MongoDB clustering in their Atlas implementation
+	* Better understanding of MongoDB clustering in their Atlas implementation
-	- Using a graph query system such as DynamoDB with GraphQL would help with large amounts of classified data entries.
+	* Using a graph query system such as DynamoDB with GraphQL instead of MongoDB would help with large amounts of classified data entries.
+MongoDB is historically less performant than other NoSQL DB solutions.
-	- Security for authorization
+	* Security for authorization

  1. How much time did you spend on your implementation?
-  - 3 days total
+  * 3 days total
-		- Day 1: Addition of Swagger and login/register endpoints, creation of auth middleware for express calls.
+		* Day 1: Addition of Swagger and login/register endpoints, creation of auth middleware for express calls.
-		- Day 2: Creation of frontend UI with MaterialUI, axios/fetch calls, proper injection of authentication header
+		* Day 2: Creation of frontend UI with MaterialUI, axios/fetch calls, proper injection of authentication header
  1. What was most challenging for you?
-  - Utilizing JWT on both frontend and backend was a new challenge, where previously I have depended on a framework like NestJS.
+  * Utilizing JWT on both frontend and backend was a new challenge, where previously I have depended on a framework like NestJS.
 Given time, I'd have chosen a proper framework that handles major components of a system such as classyfieds.
-	- OpenAPI 3.0 changed _just_ enough to make per route authorization difficult to understand utilizing apiKey or bearer token behavior.
+	* OpenAPI 3.0 changed _just_ enough from 2.x to make per route authorization difficult to understand utilizing apiKey or bearer token behavior.
 Given time, I would have utilized OAuth2 with a third-party security provider such as Google or GitHub.

 ## Next Steps ##